-- The TOE is installed to be used for the following MFP manufactured by KYOCERA MITA Corporation: - > TASKalfa 6500i, TASKalfa 8000i - > TASKalfa 6500iG, TASKalfa 8000iG - > CS 6500i, CS 8000i - > CD 1465, CD 1480 - > DC 2465, DC 2480 - It is assumed that the MFP including the TOE is located in offices managed by organizations such as enterprises or those departments, etc. - To prevent attacks against the hardware of the MFP, it is placed under the supervision of employees.
-(Power-off at inappropriate timing is also considered as an attack.) - When the MFP is connected to the network, it is assumed to be connected to the LAN in the office.
-Even when the LAN is connected to the external network (the Internet, etc., that is outside of the organisation), access to the MFP from the external network is restricted. - It is assumed that the service persons in charge are reliable.
+- The TOE is installed to be used for the following MFP manufactured by KYOCERA MITA Corporation: - > TASKalfa 3050ci - > TASKalfa 3550ci - > TASKalfa 4550ci - > TASKalfa 5550ci - It is assumed that the MFP including the TOE is located in offices managed by organizations such as enterprises or those departments, etc. - In this usage environment, it is assumed that the MFP is placed under the observation of employees, and actions which can be clearly recognized as attacks are at least prevented.
+However, considering the configuration of the MFP, it is relatively easy to remove the HDD, so there is still a possibility of not being able to prevent it. - When the MFP is connected to the network, it is assumed to be connected to the LAN in the office.
+Even when the LAN is connected to the external network (the Internet, etc., that is outside of the organization), access to the MFP from the external network is restricted. - It is assumed that the service persons in charge are reliable.